 Predictors in NHANES

-Continuous predictors included in the three models were age (years), BMI (kg/m2), waist circumference (cm), height (cm), systolic and diastolic blood pressure (mmHg), fasting glucose (mmol/L), high-density lipoprotein cholesterol (mmol/L) and triglycerides (mmol/L).
-Race was used as a categorical predictor (Hispanic [Mexican American and other Hispanic], non-Hispanic Black, non-Hispanic White, Other).
-Binary predictors were sex (male/female), family history of diabetes (yes/no; yes when participants answered in the affirmative to any of the specific family members questioned explicitly in 1999-2004, and from 2005 when participants answered yes to the single question of whether a close relative has diabetes), and anti-hypertensive medication use (yes/no).
+The following data were extracted from the NHANES database and applied to each of the three models in accordance to the authors’ guidelines.
+Continuous predictors included age (years), body mass index (kg/m2), waist circumference (cm), height (cm), systolic and diastolic blood pressure (mmHg), fasting glucose (mmol/L), high-density lipoprotein cholesterol (mmol/L), and triglycerides (mmol/L).
+Race was extracted as a categorical predictor (Hispanic [Mexican American and other Hispanic], non-Hispanic Black, non-Hispanic White, Other).
+Binary predictors were sex (male/female), anti-hypertensive medication use (yes/no), and family history of diabetes (yes/no; yes when participants answered in the affirmative to any of the specific family members questioned explicitly between the 1999 and 2004 surveys, and from 2005 when participants answered yes to the single question of whether a close relative has diabetes).

 Statistical analysis

-All analyses were undertaken using R 4.1.2.
-Our core analysis began by calculating predicted incidences for each individual according to the three utilized models.
-We subsequently calculated race- and year-specific average predicted incidences (and 95% confidence intervals [CIs]) for each survey batch.
+All analyses were undertaken using R 4.1.2 (ref).